Retired Janitors of Idaho: Plot

 An ailing Logan arrives at the Waystar RoyCo annual shareholder meeting, where both his and Kendall's factions are attempting to reach a settlement with Sandy and Stewy – aware that if the question of ownership were left to a vote (per Logan's wishes), the Roys would almost certainly lose control of the company.
 They opt to stall the vote until an agreement can be successfully reached.
 Frank is tasked with giving a protracted speech to the shareholders in the meantime.

 Kendall convinces Stewy to continue negotiating with Waystar.
-Gerri, Shiv, Roman and Karl meet with Stewy, Sandi and Sandy (whose illness has rendered him confined to a wheelchair and barely able to speak, with his daughter negotiating on his behalf).
+Gerri, Shiv, Roman and Karl meet with Stewy, Sandi and Sandy (whose illness has rendered him unable to walk and barely able to speak, with his daughter negotiating on his behalf).
 Controversy arises over Sandy's request for veto power over any Roy family member being named CEO, which the Roys' side knows is designed to humiliate Logan.
 Gerri convinces Sandi and Stewy to think over the terms once more.

 Connor approaches Logan with a request to be named head of one of Waystar's European cable divisions.
 Logan, struggling to speak and repeatedly needing to urinate, does not answer conclusively, and expresses displeasure at having to navigate around Sandy's terms on the settlement.
 Kendall, meanwhile, warns Greg that he may give him up to the DOJ unless Greg reneges on the joint defense agreement he signed with Waystar.
 Greg attempts to negotiate with Ewan and Pugh, but Ewan, disgusted with his grandson's enduring loyalty to Logan's company, informs him he is donating his entire estate to Greenpeace, effectively depriving Greg of an inheritance.

 Sandi calls Gerri to relay an alternative request: curtailing the Roys' use of private jets, which the family similarly scoffs at.
 Logan orders that they refuse the terms, leaving the company's ownership to the shareholders' vote.
 Logan has Tom escort him to the restroom and experiences difficulty urinating; Shiv learns from Logan's assistant Kerry that Logan has a urinary tract infection that he demanded be kept secret.
 The others realize that Logan has forgotten to take his medication and notice him becoming increasingly incoherent and in need of medical attention.
 Kendall storms in, having received word of the vote, and angrily demands the settlement renegotiated.